-Students must complete and successfully pass required clinical rotations in the following disciplines: family medicine, internal medicine, surgery, pediatrics, psychiatry, osteopathic manipulative medicine, obstetrics/gynecology, and emergency medicine.
+Core rotations are required and include both preceptor evaluations and post-rotation exams.
+Core rotations include: family medicine, internal medicine, surgery, pediatrics, psychiatry, osteopathic manipulative medicine, obstetrics/gynecology, and emergency medicine.
 These rotations cannot be done at out-of-system sites.

-Students can pursue elective clinical rotations at other osteopathic, allopathic, or military institutions.
-Elective rotations can also be taken in any of the required core rotation disciplines.
+Students may pursue elective clinical rotations at other osteopathic, allopathic, or military institutions.
+Elective rotations may also be taken in any of the required core rotation disciplines.
 Other elective choices are subject to review and approval by the Associate Dean of Clinical Education.
 Elective options are also subject to the limitations as noted in the clinical clerkship policies.
-Some elective rotations may be limited to 12 weeks in certain medical specialties.
+Some elective rotations in the same specialty categories may be limited to 12 weeks.